daharper/jspicasso/README.md

 http://127.0.0.1:8000/index.htm
 ```

-You enter commands at the bottom of the page.
+You can enter commands at the bottom of the page.

 ? will display a help message.